Pointe-au-Père Lighthouse

 The 3rd Pointe-Au-Père Lighthouse was built in 1909 in the city of Pointe-au-Père, near Rimouski, Quebec, Canada.
 This city was well known in naval circles as the location of the pilot station for the Bas-Saint-Laurent (lower St. Lawrence) zone.
 Pointe-au-Père has since been amalgamated into the larger city of Rimouski (2002).

+The first lighthouse on the site, a wooden octagonal tower, was built in 1859 to guide boats through the difficult St. Lawrence River at a cost of $1,453.61.
+The Government of Canada purchased the lighthouse in 1861.
+The first lighthouse burnt down in a fire 13 April, 1867, and was replaced by a newer lighthouse the same year.
+The second lighthouse would remain as a residence and office on the site until being demolished in 1966.

-The lighthouse is 108 ft tall, which makes it the second tallest in eastern Canada.
+The third lighthouse is 108 ft tall, which makes it the second tallest in Canada.
 It is built in a characteristic shape, employing eight concrete buttresses to support a slender central cylinder.
+Ownership of the lighthouse was transferred to Parks Canada in 1977.
+Improvements for the sake of conservation were made in 1979.